1. How the Conditions of Carriage apply to you

 10.7 Who does this section apply to and what are my liabilities?

 This section applies to all Passengers travelling with us.
-If we refuse a Passenger service for any of the reasons outlined in our Agreement, we are not liable to them in any way.
+If we refuse a Passenger carriage or service for any of the reasons outlined in this section including, but not limited to, the Passenger being unable to provide the necessary COVID 19 vaccination evidence or other required health documentation, we are not liable to the Passenger in any way.
+For the avoidance of doubt this includes liability for any refund of the Passenger's ticket.

 11. Entering another country